Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Subleading-power contributions

 \subsection{Subleading heavy-quark effective current}

-Now we proceed to take into account the subleading term of heavy-to-light effective current, which generates the power-suppressed contribution to the $B \to K^*$ form factors.
-In HQET, the bottom quark can be replaced by effective heavy quark field, and the heavy-to-light weak current is expanded to NLP~\cite{Neubert:1993mb}:
+We now proceed to consider the contributions of the power-suppressed terms in the heavy quark expansion to the $B \to K^*$ form factors.
+In HQET, the bottom quark can be replaced by the effective heavy quark field, and the heavy-to-light weak current is expanded up to NLP accuracy~\cite{Beneke:2002ni, Beneke:2018wjp},